 Hospital at Home

-Hospital at Home (HaH) provides care that traditionally takes place in a hospital for patients from East and North Hertfordshire in the comfort of their own home.
+Hospital at Home provides care that may ordinarily take place in hospital and delivers it patients in the community, sometimes in the comfort of a patients own home.

-This includes face-to-face clinical care and therapy, as well as remote monitoring services for a range of conditions for up to two weeks.
-This care is provided by doctors, nurses, pharmacists, specialist paramedics and therapists (including physios, occupational therapists and speech and language therapists).
+Care can include face-to-face nursing care, therapy and remote monitoring services for a range of conditions for up to 14 days.
+Care is provided by an experienced team which includes doctors, nurses, physiotherapists, pharmacists, paramedics and support workers.

-Health professionals (such as your GP, your hospital doctor, paramedic, care home staff and NHS111) are able to refer you to the Hospital at Home service.
-This means you could avoid going into hospital in the first place – or return home sooner, while still getting the care you need.
+Professionals (such as your GP, your doctor in hospital or care home staff) may refer you to our Hospital at Home service.
+This means you could avoid going into hospital or return home sooner, while still getting the care you need.

 Receiving hospital-equivalent care in your own home can help maintain independence, avoid hospital-related complications and can mean recovery is much quicker.